Mergers and acquisitions: Failure

-Despite the goal of performance improvement, results from mergers and acquisitions (M&A) are often disappointing compared with results predicted or expected.
+Despite the goal of performance improvement, results from mergers and acquisitions (M&A) are often disappointing compared with results predicted or expected with up to 70% of M&A activity failing.
 Numerous empirical studies show high failure rates of M&A deals.
 Studies are mostly focused on individual determinants.
 A book by Thomas Straub (2007) "Reasons for frequent failure in Mergers and Acquisitions" develops a comprehensive research framework that bridges different perspectives and promotes an understanding of factors underlying M&A performance in business research and scholarship.
 The study should help managers in the decision-making process.
 The first important step towards this objective is the development of a common frame of reference that spans conflicting theoretical assumptions from different perspectives.
 On this basis, a comprehensive framework is proposed with which to understand the origins of M&A performance better and address the problem of fragmentation by integrating the most important competing perspectives in respect of studies on M&A. Furthermore, according to the existing literature, relevant determinants of firm performance are derived from each dimension of the model.
 For the dimension strategic management, the six strategic variables: market similarity, market complementarities, production operation similarity, production operation complementarities, market power, and purchasing power were identified as having an important effect on M&A performance.
 For the dimension organizational behavior, the variables acquisition experience, relative size, and cultural differences were found to be important.
 Finally, relevant determinants of M&A performance from the financial field were acquisition premium, bidding process, and due diligence.
 Three different ways in order to best measure post M&A performance are recognized: synergy realization, absolute performance, and finally relative performance.

 Employee turnover contributes to M&A failures.
 The turnover in target companies is double the turnover experienced in non-merged firms for the ten years after the merger.